NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 600 Family Nursing: Adult & Older Adult 3 credits

 This course is designed to educate the primary care nurse practitioner in the care of the adult and older adult clients in a variety of health care settings.
-Emphasis is placed upon the appropriate history, physical assessment, and diagnostic testing and treatment required in relationship to health problems.
-Students are taught how to formulate differential diagnoses and select and interpret diagnostic testing.
-Appropriate pharmacological and nonpharmacological interventions are explored in relationship to the diagnosis, age and lifestyle of the patient, and accepted standards of care.
-Students are educated regarding the appropriateness of medical consultation, referral and follow-up.
+Emphasis is placed on obtaining the appropriate history, physical assessment, and diagnostic testing.
+Students analyze the differential diagnoses, select and interpret diagnostic testing, determine diagnoses, and formulate a treatment plan based on evidence-based guidelines.
+Medical consultation, referrals and follow-up are discussed.

 Prerequisites: NU 550, NU 560 and NU 570